devosoft/Empirical/doc/library/prefab/prefab.rst

 CodeBlock
 ~~~~~~~~~
-The CardBlock class is an interface for `highlightjs`_ which allows you to display code on
+The CardBlock class provides an interface for the `HighlightJS Library`_ which allows you to display code on web pages with language specific highlighting.
-web pages with language specific highlighting.
-You can find a list of `all languages`_ on
-their GitHub page.
+You can find a list of `all languages`_ on their GitHub page.

-To use this class you need to pass the code you want displayed and the programming language
-to the constructor.
+To use this class, you need to pass the code you want displayed and the programming language to the constructor.

-Since this class inherits from web::Element, you can stream your CodeBlock into other web
-components with the << operator.
+Since this class inherits from :code:`web::Element`, you can stream your CodeBlock into other web components with the :code:`<<` operator.

 Example:
 ********